ted-dunstone/reports/README.md

 # PxReport Samples

 This is the biometix performix reports directory.
 It contains examples of reports that can be used with performix.
-Additional reports can be simply built by cloning one of these repositories.
+Additional reports can be simply built by using one of these directories as a base.

+**TODO**: More examples will be added soon.

 **Please help to keep these instructions up to date**